enaughton/blog-2021/src/posts/code-challenege-rest-api-vs-graphql.md

 First the REST API.

 Pros: Very quick to get the Requests set up, and pretty neat code when using Hooks.
-Cons: Multiple request with a lot of data we don't need.
+Cons: Multiple requests with a lot of data we don't need.

 The Github API gives minimal data on the first request.
-Below is the inital response.
+Below is the initial response.

 ```object